 The Supergirls: Daisy Scientists Become Brownie STEM Superstars

-The Supergirls came up with their awesome invention at the 2014 FIRST Lego League Junior “Think Tank” Challenge, where they were tasked with looking at tools used in education and building something based on that.
-The girls decided to have a brainstorming session to see if they could think of any improvements to everyday items—like books!
+The Supergirls came up with the idea for the page-turner at a FIRST Lego League Junior “Think Tank” Challenge, where they were tasked with looking at tools used in education and building something based on that.
+The girls decided they wanted to make books more fun and accessible for everyone.

-“During this brainstorming session and another session with a school librarian, the girls started thinking about how much they loved to read, and how difficult it was for grandparents (with arthritis) and people without arms to turn pages in a book,” explained the girls’ troop leader, Suzanne Dodson.
-“That’s when they decided to go above and beyond the challenge requirements and build their own prototype!”
+“During this brainstorming session and another session with a with a school librarian, the girls started thinking about how much they loved to read, and how difficult it was for grandparents with arthritis and people without arms to turn pages in a book,” explained the girls’ troop leader, Suzanne Dodson.
+“That’s when they decided to go above and beyond the challenge requirements and build their own prototype.”

-Later that year, when Girl Scouts of the USA put out a call for STEM projects and stories, Suzanne submitted the girls’ invention, and that’s how they ended up at the famed DC science fair.
+Later that year, when Girl Scouts of the USA put out a call for STEM projects and stories, Suzanne submitted the girls’ invention.
+From there, they caught the attention of the White House, and the rest is history!

-Today, the Supergirls are nine-year-old Girl Scout Brownies who have continued to fuel their passion for STEM and beyond, while accomplishing amazing things as part of Troop #411.
-This standout troop consists of the five original Supergirls, two new robotics teammates, and eight additional girls.
+Today, the Supergirls are nine-year-old Girl Scout Brownies who have continued to fuel their passion for STEM and beyond, while accomplishing amazing things as part of Girl Scout troop #411.
+This standout troop consists of the five original Supergirls, and ten additional girls who wanted to get in on the fun and learning.

 Suzanne believes that being recognized for their achievements at such a young age has boosted the girls’ confidence in school and their willingness to try new things.
 For one, they’ve developed the ability to look at a “big problem” without feeling overwhelmed or thinking it’s too hard.
 Through Girl Scouts, they’ve learned to break challenges down into smaller, manageable components.